konstellation-io/kdl-project-template/README.md

 Dvc is a data tracking tool which will allow us to track modifications and control the versions of our data through git (for more information got to [dvc.org](https://dvc.org/).

-To start tracking our data we first need to initiate dvc by running
+To start tracking our data we first need to initiate a dvc repository by running

 ```bash
 dvc init
 ```
-Now our repository is dvc tracked too! last thing is to set our remote dvc repository to share our data
+Now our repository is dvc tracked too.
+We can now locally track our data and pipeline executions.
+However, to be able to share these updates with our teammates as well as Github Actions we need to add a remote To do so we run the following commands:

 ```bash
 dvc remote add minio s3://<bucket_namet>/dvc -d